dynamoose/dynamoose/Readme.md

 Set the atribulte on which to filter.

+#### query.and()

+Use add logic for filters.

+#### query.or()

+Use or logic for filters.

+#### scan.not()

+Inverts the filter logic that follows.

+#### scan.null()

+Filter attribute for null.

 #### query.eq(value)

-Hash or range key must equal the value provided.
+Hash, range key, or filter must equal the value provided.
 This is the only comparison option allowed for a hash key.

 #### query.lt(value)

-Range key less than the value.
+Range key or filter less than the value.

 #### query.le(value)

-Range key less than or equal value.
+Range key or filter less than or equal value.

 #### query.ge(value)

-Range key greater than or equal value.
+Range key or filter greater than or equal value.

 #### query.gt(value)

-Range key greater than the value.
+Range key or filter greater than the value.

 #### query.beginsWith(value)

-Range key begins with value
+Range key or filter begins with value

 #### query.between(a, b)

-Range key is between values a and b.
+Range key or filter is between values a and b.

+Attribute is greater than the value.

+#### scan.contains(value)

+Filter contains the value.

+#### scan.beginsWith(value)

+Filter begins with the value.

+#### scan.in(values)

+Filter is in values array.

 #### query.limit(limit)